loicrava/Introduction-SolidWorks/README.md

 Product Key will be gived on Workshop Day

-# Part 1 : Manipulation of the environnement
+# Part 1 : Description of the utility

-# Part 2 : Make Your first square
+# Part 2 : Manipulation of the environnement

 ## Step 1 Make a Square with Volume (Enix 👷)